sredman/ember-mqtt-bridge/README.md

 To pair a mug, put it in pairing mode.
 The bridge will present a pairing button.
 Find that in your Home Assistant interface, and press it.
 The mug will be picked up in the next iteration (or two).
+If a mug is already known to the system, for instance, due to having been paired with a different bridge, it should be grabbed automatically with no need to pair, but putting it in pairing mode might help.

+## Unpairing

+Delete the device in the MQTT integration in Home Assistant, then unpair the device from the device hosting this bridge.

 ## Notes